 We, my 10 year old and I, visited the St. Louis Park location one sunny Saturday morning.
-We were invited to give the Free Crafts for Kids program a try during National Craft Month (who knew that even existed?!).
-If you can't make it to an event, click on the picture of the craft, and you can print the instructions.
+We were invited to give the Free Crafts for Kids program a try during March a/k/a National Craft Month (who knew that even existed?!).
+If you can't make it to an event, click on the picture of the craft, and you can print the instructions to make at home.
 Lakeshore Learning also offers a lot of other free educational tools on their website.

 Shopping at Lakeshore Learning